marqsec/wlsbruteforce/README.md

 * **Cross-Platform:** Works flawlessly on Linux (Kali, Ubuntu, Debian), macOS, Windows, and Termux after `pip` installation.

-> âš ï¸ Disclaimer: This module is strictly intended for educational and defensive security research.
+> ⚠️ Disclaimer: This module is strictly intended for educational and defensive security research.
 Use it responsibly and ethically.

 ## 📥 Installation